Brother Profile KH552 for Paige, July 2026

 And the toolbox then sits on the bed.
 So, you have all you need for your knitting set up in one place.

 I always like to knit on a full bed when I test my machines.
 First, it gives me a chance to see if I overlooked any defective needles.
 Even when inspecting each needle individually, it is easy to miss a latch that is not moving as freely, a slight bend in the tip of the needle, etc. So, when I knit on a full bed, I see immediately if there are needles that repeatedly mispattern or create strange stitches.
-If defects on the fabric occur randomly – it is very likely not a defective needle since these defects might be due to the carriage snags, some small knots, or imperfections in the yarn (yarn splits sometimes, which might also result in uneven stitches randomly appearing on the knitted fabric).
+If defects on the fabric occur randomly, it is very likely not a defective needle since these defects might be due to carriage snags, some small knots, or imperfections in the yarn (yarn splits sometimes, which might also result in uneven stitches randomly appearing on the knitted fabric).

 The second reason to knit on a full bed, which is especially important for push-button machines, is to see if all needle pushers inside the machine are working as they are supposed to be.
 The patterning mechanism on push-button machines uses long strips.
 They look sort of like needle selection tools (some people call them combs or rulers).
 Each metal strip has “teeth”, shifted by one position on each strip.
 There are 4 strips for 4-button machines and 8 for 8-button machines.
-The position of the teeth is shited by one on every strip.
+The position of the teeth is shifted by one on every strip.
 There are, accordingly, 4 and 8 positions on the strips for 4- and 8-button machines.
-So, if these “teeth” are bent, or damaged, not all needles will be pushed forward.
+So, if these “teeth” are bent or damaged, not all needles will be pushed forward.
 And this is what I am checking when I knit patterns on the full bed on push-button machines.

 So, on this machine, I knitted slip-stitch and tuck-stitch on the full bed.
 The stockinet was very easy to knit.
 When I knitted the pattern, I noticed that the tension was getting tighter and tighter.
 It was due to the static accumulation.
 This was the first time I experienced such static accumulation (using the same yarns on other machines) but attaching a wax to the tension mast solved the problem.

 Knitting a 1×1 tuck pattern on this machine uses all needles.
 In the first row of the pattern, all odd needles are selected and in the second row of the pattern, all even needles are selected.
-So, on a full bed when knitting this tuck-stitch we test the needle selection and how needles knit the tuck-sitch.
+So, on a full bed when knitting this tuck-stitch, we test the needle selection and how needles knit the tuck-stitch.
 All went well as shown in my video.
 After such a successful test, I then knitted a pouch for my husband’s paddle (the knitting process is shown in the video, and the end result is on the picture to your right).

 This brings us to the imperfections of this particular Brother Profil 552 knitting machine: